 Fans of French prestige cinema may recognise la Gaude from period drama Le Château de ma Mère.

-The hotel’s new pool, spa and gym – and a new bistro – are slated to open in summer 2020.
+The hotel’s new pool, spa and gym will open at the end of summer 2020.

 The hotel closes from the 2 January to 12 February.